Kalepox/AI-on-Teaching/README.md

 # AI-on-Teaching
-Project/Research about ability of AI Agentgs to teach and generate Materials
+Project/Research about ability of AI Agents to teach and generate Materials